yanivle/yanivle.github.io/_drafts/2018-11-13-cloth-simulation-in-typescript.md

 It definitely looks "spherish", but not perfect.
 I tried the same with a cube, which looks better, but still not great:

+{% include image.html url="/assets/images/posts/clothsim3d/sphere_cube.png" %}

+And with the faces lit:

 {% include image.html url="/assets/images/posts/clothsim3d/sphere_cube_color.png" %}

-Might be a bit easier to see this one without the faces:

-{% include image.html url="/assets/images/posts/clothsim3d/sphere_cube.png" %}

 Both of these are ok, but not great, and I finally decided to do the hard work and parametrize the icosahedron:

 {% include image.html url="/assets/images/posts/clothsim3d/sphere_icosahedron.png" %}

-Here it is in all it's symmetric glory:
+Here it is in all of its regular glory:

 {% include image.html url="/assets/images/posts/clothsim3d/sphere_icosahedron_color.png" %}

 ---

-The cloth interacts with gravity and with the wind:
+Some other elements I experimented with are adding more forces (like wind):

-{% include image.html url="/assets/images/posts/wind.png" %}
+{% include image.html url="/assets/images/posts/clothsim3d/wind.png" height=7 %}

-And it can interact with a semi-sticky sphere:
+Or changing the point of view:

-{% include image.html url="/assets/images/hero/clothsim3d.png" %}
+{% include image.html url="/assets/images/posts/clothsim3d/side_view.png" %}

+Hope you enjoyed!
+See you next time!